bytecodealliance/regalloc2/doc/DESIGN.md

 value).
 If no conflict, we merge.

-A performance note: merging is extremely performance-sensitive, and it turns out that a mergesort-like merge of the liverange lists is too expensive, partly because it requires allocating a separate result vector (in-place merge in mergesort is infamously complex).
+A performance note: merging is extremely performance-sensitive, and it turns out that a mergesort-like merge of the liverange vectors is too expensive, partly because it requires allocating a separate result vector (in-place merge in mergesort is infamously complex).
 Instead, we simply append one vector onto the end of the other and invoke